 Additional Setup Items

-For the promotion of Steam Next Fest, our curation team selects 20-30 games to feature in our official livestream and one or more video trailers that we share with press, post to social media, and feature on the homepage of Steam.
+For the promotion of Steam Next Fest, our curation team selects 20-30 games to feature in our official livestream and one or more video trailers that we share with press, and post to social media.
+Our team begins the selection process shortly after registration closes, and will notify potential candidates within approximately 4-5 weeks after registration closes.

-- Have received an additional opt-in request from Valve (typically ~10 weeks prior to event start) specifically indicating that your game is in consideration for inclusion in official marketing materials and have completed this opt-in.
+• Have received an additional opt-in request from Valve (typically within 4-5 weeks after registration closes) specifically indicating that your game is in consideration for inclusion in official marketing materials and have completed this opt-in.

-- Have at least one publicly visible trailer on your store page.
+• Have at least one publicly visible trailer on your store page at time of registration.

 If you authorize trailer use and we use your game's trailer, we'll make use of one that is publicly visible on your store page as of 6 weeks prior to the fest.
 If you authorize gameplay use, we may grant our Steam Next Fest event team access to the demo using Release Override Steam keys anytime up until the event starts, and the team will decide whether to use the demo gameplay.